SmithsonianWorkshops/2019-06-04-NMNH/GenomeAnnotationGuide.md

  https://www.girinst.org/repbase/update/browse.php)
 -pa: number of cpus
--xsmall: softmasking (instead of hardmasking with N)
--dir: writes the output to the current directory
+-xsmall: softmasking (instead of hardmasking with N) -dir .: writes the output to the current directory

 ```